nmhq/OOP-in-JavaScript/README.md

 };
 ```

-We've moved all the methods we want to share with users to another object.
+We've moved all the methods to another object.
 It's obvious that the `user` object doesn't know where to find the extra functionalities.
 So, we need to somehow create a link between the `functionsToShare` object and `user` objects.
 The question is how do we create the link?

 <!-- #### 2.2.1 Introducing `__proto__` -->